Curtis S. Chin: Post-Asian Development Bank

 Following his service at the ADB, Chin was appointed to the Board of Trustees of Community & Family Services International (CFSI), an international humanitarian organization based in Manila, Philippines.
 He provided oversight as a trustee of CFSI, until shifting in 2015 to a similar role with the U.S.-based, non-profit organization Friends of CFSI, and continues to advocate for the weakest and most vulnerable in the Philippines and abroad.

 From 2012 to 2014, Chin was based at the Asian Institute of Technology (AIT) in Bangkok, Thailand, as a Senior Fellow and inaugural Executive-in-Residence.
 While housed at AIT's Corporate Social Responsibility (CSR) Asia Center, Chin worked closely with the then-AIT President and Office of the Secretary in supporting advocacy, outreach and engagement efforts to rebuild AIT's campus following 2011's devastating floods in Thailand.

 He founded advisory firm RiverPeak Group, LLC in 2012, as a means to build on his prior work in the public, private and not-for-profit sectors.
 Through RiverPeak Group, Chin focuses on opportunities and economic growth in the United States and Asia & Pacific regions.
 This has in included providing counsel to Equator Pure Nature, a leading Southeast Asia-based consumer products company.

 In 2013, Chin was elected to the board of World Education Services (WES), the United States’ leading authority on credential evaluation and provider of research about student mobility, international enrollment management, and transnational education.
 He served on the Governance Committee of the Board, and as a trustee from 2013 to 2017.

-In 2014, the Milken Institute, a Los Angeles-based non-partisan, non-profit economic and policy think tank, appointed Chin as its inaugural Asia Fellow.
-In this role, Chin provides guidance and expertise in shaping the direction and programs of the institute's Asia Center, based in Singapore, and also serves as a global resource to colleagues in Los Angeles and Washington.
-As part of the global Milken Institute team, Chin has joined forces with the think tank's leadership to address such issues as infrastructure and technology innovation.

 In 2015, he joined the advisory board of Dolma Impact Fund – the first international private equity fund purely focused on Nepal.